psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 Mr. John Graham."
 ```

-Unsurpisingly, there was consider interest in the story north of the border, so it's not surprising that a reasonably comprehensive report of the trial also appeared in *The Scots Magazine*.
+Unsurpisingly, there was considerable interest in the story north of the border, so it's not surprising that a reasonably comprehensive report of the trial also appeared in *The Scots Magazine*.

 ```{admonition} The Trial of David Tyrie, August 1782
 :class: dropdown